K-PaaS/application-platform-guide-eng/install/service/glusterfs.md

 ### <div id="2.4"/> 2.4.
 Deployment File Modification

 The BOSH Deployment manifest is a YAML file that defines the properties of components elements and deployments.
-Cloud config is used for network, vm_type, and disk_type used in Deployment files, and refer to the PaaS-TA AP installation guide for how to use it.
+Cloud config is used for network, vm_type, and disk_type used in Deployment files, and refer to the PaaS-TA AP installation guide for the usage.

 - Check the Cloud config settings.